-In spite of such draconian measures, certain places are flush with illegal drugs.
-However, you should still defer to local laws when offered a chance to indulge – your status as a foreigner does not make you less likely to be punished for drug use, quite the opposite!
+In spite of such draconian measures, certain places are still flush with illegal drugs.
+You should still defer to local laws when offered a chance to indulge — your status as a foreigner does not make you less likely to be punished for drug use, quite the opposite.

 Some general, unsolicited advice: